169004889/flux_train_finetune/README.md

 accelerate configuration saved at /root/.cache/huggingface/accelerate/default_config.yaml

+# 4.Set the text encoder
-# 4.When training the FLUX.1 model, the Text Encoder model of FLUX.1 will call two configuration files, namely clip-vit-large-patch14 and t5-v1_1-xxl.
+When training the FLUX.1 model, the Text Encoder model of FLUX.1 will call two configuration files, namely clip-vit-large-patch14 and t5-v1_1-xxl.
 Under normal circumstances, FLUX.1 model will download configuration files from huggingface to ~/.cache/huggingface/ directory, but the download will probably fail due to network reasons, which will lead to the failure of training.
 Therefore, three configuration files, namely clip-vit-large-patch14, Clip-Vit-Bigg-14-Laion2B-39b-B160K and t5-v1_1-xxl, have been put into the utils_json folder of the flux_finetune project, and the dependency paths have been configured for everyone.
 Just use Flux _ Fine.
 If you want to modify the call paths of the dependent folders clip-vit-large-patch14, Clip-Vit-Bigg-14-Laion2B-39b-B160K and t5-v1_1-xxl, the corresponding part in the library/strategy_flux.py script will be modified into its own local customized path, such as "/local path/utils _".